 Under the regulatory rules, Available Stable Funding factors are applied to Macquarie's capital and liabilities; while Required Stable Funding factors are applied to assets and off-balance sheet exposures.
-This calculation is shown in table 21 on page 67.
+This calculation is shown in table 21 on pages 65 and 66, and is based on spot balances.